-i.
-When possible, and as technology allows, Library social media account managers will make every effort to ensure that content posted to social media accounts is accessible to all, including those with visual or auditory impairments, by using available alt text, closed captioning or other assistive and accessibility features.

-h.
-Emergency Situations, Issue Reporting, General Questions

-i.
-Library social media accounts are not monitored 24/7, users are advised NOT to use the Library's social media accounts to report a crime, emergency situation, or general reports.
+- When possible, and as technology allows, leibrary social media account managers will make every effort to ensure that content posted to social media accounts is accessible to all, including those with visual or auditory impairments, by using available alt text, closed captioning, or other assistive and accessibility features. - h.
+Emergency Situations, Issue Reporting, General Questions - Library social media accounts are not monitored 24/7, users are advised NOT to use the l\(\text{Library}\)'s social media accounts to report a crime, emergency situation, or general reports.

-7. Account Manager Comment Moderation and Interactive Features a.
-Comments on posts should be regularly monitored to ensure compliance with this policy.
-While all account managers are encouraged to be as engaging as possible, those designees who are not able to regularly monitor or moderate comments, upon approval by the Communications Manager, may deactivate commenting or other interactive features if the following conditions are met:

-i.
-Deactivating comments is due to inadequate staffing or resourcing ii.
-Deactivation should be considered semi-permanent and once turned off will require approval of the Communications Manager to reactivate.
+7. Account Manager Comment Moderation and Interactive Features

+- a.
+Comments on posts should be regularly monitored to ensure compliance with this Ppolicy.
+While all account managers are encouraged to be as engaging as possible, those designees who are not able to regularly monitor or moderate comments, upon approval by the Director of Marketing & Communications-Manager, may deactivate commenting or other interactive features if the following conditions are met: - i.
+Deactivating comments is due to inadequate staffing or resourcing. - ii.
+Deactivation should be considered semi-permanent and once turned off will require approval of the Director of Marketing & Communications-Manager to reactivate. - b.
-- b.
 Under no circumstance should users be blocked from the library's social media accounts.
 If suspicious activity is noted, staff should report it directly to the social media platform. - c.
-The library will post its social media policy and engagement expectations on its public facing website as part of the Board of Library Commissioner policies.
-This includes:

-i.
-The reasons listed under the content restrictions in Public Engagement Expectations section.

-ii.
-That comments posted by others to Library social media accounts do not necessarily reflect the views or position of the Library.

-iii.
-Notifying people that "follows" from public library social media accounts do not reflect endorsements.

-iv.
-The Grand Rapids Public Library is not responsible for, and neither endorses nor opposes, comments placed on this site by visitors to the site.
+The library will post its Seocial Mmedia Peolicy and engagement expectations on its public facing website as part of the Board's of Library Commissioner policies.
+This includes: - The reasons listed under the content restrictions in Public Engagement Expectations section. - ii.
+CThat comments posted by others to leibrary social media accounts do not necessarily reflect the views or position of the leibrary. - iii.
+Notifying people that "follows" from public library social media accounts do not reflect endorsements. - iv.
+The library Grand Rapids Public Library is not responsible for, and neither endorses nor opposes, comments placed on this site by visitors to the site. - d.

-d.
 Library employees contributing to and managing content on the library's social media accounts must adhere to the following comment moderation criteria:

 - i.
-Staff can only delete public comments from library social media accounts per the content removal and archiving sections of this policy. - ii.
+Staff can only delete public comments from library social media accounts per the content removal and archiving sections of this Ppolicy. - ii.
 Some social media platforms include features that allow an account manager to hide comments from public view.
 Hiding comments is only permitted if it meets one of the conditions under the content restrictions in Public Engagement Expectations section. - iii.
 If photos, video, or other media are solicited from the public through a library social media account to increase public interaction, all content received must be accepted and remain public unless it fails to meet the criteria stated above.

-PERSONAL OR EMPLOYEE GROUP USAGE OF SOCIAL MEDIA ACCOUNT
+Personal or Employee Group Usage of Social Media Account ERSONAL OR EMPLOYEE GROUP USAGE OF SOCIAL MEDIA ACCOUNT

 The Grand Rapids Public Library has a highly engaged community with numerous avenues for online discussion, including social media platforms.
 These avenues of communication can be very useful and positive avenues for communication with one another and our community.
-As such, we encourage our employees, volunteers, Board of Library Commissioners, and affiliates to engage on social media by sharing Public Library news, digital content, photos, videos and announcements, engaging in positive discussions about news and events and generally acting as good stewards of the Public Library's brand and messaging.
+As such, we encourage our employees, volunteers, Board of Library Commissioners, and affiliates to engage on social media by sharing IPublic Library news, digital content, photos, videos, and announcements, engaging in positive discussions about news and events and generally acting as good stewards of the IPublic Library's brand and messaging.

-Remember that regardless of whether an employee is speaking personally or professionally, they are viewed first and foremost by others as an employee or representative of the Grand Rapids Public Library.
+Remember that regardless of whether an employee is speaking personally or professionally, they are viewed first and foremost by others as an employee or representative of the library Grand Rapids Public Library.
 Others view an employee as a representative and spokesperson of the local government.